kinguser981/TWRP-Recovery-Flags/README.md

 # Configure logg options.

-# Enables the Logcat
-TWRP_INCLUDE_LOGCAT

 # Add EXT4 support
 TARGET_USERIMAGES_USE_EXT4 := true

-# Disable/enable SELinux.
-Only suggested when you want to enable SELinux support
-TWHAVE_SELINUX := true

 # disables things like sdcard partitioning and may save you some space if TWRP isn't fitting in your recovery patition
 BOARD_HAS_NO_REAL_SDCARD := true